-What qualifies as a Keep Talking item?
+So, as a reminder: what qualifies as a Keep Talking item?
 Lots of things.
 Something you write (keep it to a page or three at most), for example, about an encounter with a neighbor or nature, an insight, an inspiration, a revelation, a terrific quote, a snippet of life flashing in conversation you overheard or took part in, a page from a great book or lecture (with your comment)—you name it.
 Also, a portrait or photo or poem (written or recited), a short video you make, a reminiscence—and don’t forget the spirit of humor (cosmic or homespun).
-So please, send gifts from what wells up out of this singular moment in our life as a community and culture.
+Send gifts from what wells up out of this singular period in our life as a community and culture.

 With warm regards,

 P.S.
 How to submit a contribution to Keep Talking?
 Send it via email to asnyc (at) asnyc.org with “Keep Talking Contribution” in the subject line.
 Word, audio or video files or photos can be sent as attachments.
 Remember, please, that we will not edit your submission.

 Click on the images below to access the blog posts.

 Larry Young’s treasure of a quartet of portraits…

 Anthroposophy NYC Blog KEEP TALKING(dispatches from social isolation)Portrait of the Week: Larry Young “And yet my spirit-vision only wakesWhen thoughts of action wholly fill my soul,And it is flooded with a living hopeThat for the spirit it may build a...

 Portraits by Doug Safranek express the mother/child relationship as part of the World Mother Storytelling Project by Murray Nossel.